danielkbx/multi-storage/README.md

 - `name`: The name of the file.
 Defaults to a random UUID-style string.
 This is for internal use only, do not use it to identify files.
 If you want to save the name of a file (e.g. an uploaded file), you need to persist the name on your own.
+The character "%" is replaced with an UUID.
+So you can keep the extension by passing '%.png' or 'upload-%.jpg'.
 - `path`: A path as it would be used in a filesystem.
 The effect depends on the provider.
 Defaults to an empty string.
 - `encoding`: The encoding of the data.
 Defaults to `utf-8`.